Skip to main content

 Undergraduate

-On this course you’ll critically explore and assess the nature and use of policing and investigatory work in a variety of social contexts.
+On this course you’ll critically explore and assess the nature and use of crime and investigatory work in a variety of social contexts.

 Find out more How to apply